We engage in legal advocacy in the courts and before government agencies to fight for free and fair elections and hold

 Free Speech For People and an all-star team of legal scholars are representing a bipartisan coalition of Members of Congress and 2016 congressional candidates in a lawsuit challenging an earlier lower court decision that created super PACs.
-The lawsuit, now in the federal court of appeals in Washington, D.C., seeks the reversal of the 2010 federal appeals court ruling in SpeechNow.org v.
+The lawsuit, now preparing for U.S. Supreme Court review, seeks the reversal of the 2010 federal appeals court ruling in SpeechNow.org v.
 FEC, which created super PACs.
 We are honored to represent Senator Jeff Merkley (D-OR) and Representative Ted Lieu (D-CA-33), as well as the late Representative Walter Jones (R-NC-3), along with three 2016 congressional candidates from both major parties.
 Read more.